wildducktheories/jsh/README.md

 * resolved-packages-directory
 	A directory containing links to packages.
 Ambiguous package selections have been resolved.

-* repository-library
-	A directory containing an ordered list of repositories.

-* repository
+* distribution
 	A directory containing zero or more packages.
-A repository might be implemented as a git super project with one directory (and git submodule) for each package.

 * package
 	A directory within a repository containing one or more modules.
 If the package is called {p} then there MUST be top-level module called {p}.